kbrom/Getting-and-Cleaning-Data-Course-Project/README.md

 <br />

  ## CodeBook.md
-The code book, which describes the variables, the data, and the transformations or work that <br /> performed to clean up the data.
+The code book describes the variables, the data, and the transformations or work that <br /> performed to clean up the data.

 run_analysis.R, the R script that was used to create the data set (see the Creating the data set section below)
 ## run_analysis.R